sentharn/encode-normals/README.md

 1. Enable the `Render -> Lock Render` checkbox.
 This avoids crashes during viewport updates, but your viewport will not respond while rendering (ESC still works)
 2. Click on a mesh that you want to enable this feature on
 3. Under Mesh properties, enable `Particles Normals` via the checkbox.
 This will create the vc_normals vertex color group if it does not exist yet.
 4. Set up the shader using the node group above to use your encoded normals instead of generated normals.
+Consider doing the same for the body shader (see [Limitations](#limitations))
 5. Click `Encode Normals` to manually encode normals for the current frame while doing viewport work.
 6. The addon will automatically encode normals every frame for you during render
 7. Click the `Ru Button`, which literally does nothing but looks cool